exchangeRate430L/frontend/README.md

 - Only available for logged in users
 - Contains user's personal information (id, balance, user name...)
 - Contains user's transactions history and user can download an excel sheet with his transactions
+- User can set if he wants to receive alerts or not

 ## News Page
 - All users can check news related to currencies.
 (Wall Street Journal & Business insights in US).